- Does it have a filter e.g. for pollen or wildfire smoke?

 If you live in an area where storms occur with enough severity to force air or water through the unit, and the unit is not installed in a sufficiently sheltered area, you should use the Automatic Storm Valve add-on module.
 This will close the intake when the system detects extreme wind, and prevent the intrusion of air during a storm.
 The unit is installed at a very slight angle so that in the unlikely event any water gets in, it runs back outdoors again.
-This is one reason the use of a contiguous, high quality pipe is a better idea than those telescoping tube designs.
-The telescoping tubes can leak water into your wall where the two telescoping sections meet.

 - Can I hack/modify the unit?

 Yes, but we can't/it is not economical to try to honour the warranty on units that have been modified, it's just too complicated and labor intensive, unfortunately.

 - Why should I care that it's Open Source, and made with widely available components?

 Open source has major implications for the long term return on investment, and real-world reliability of the system.
 You also know what your are getting before you buy a lot better.